Egypt Honeymoon Packages

 Best time to visit

-October through April is the comfortable window for Cairo and Giza.
-Temperatures are 18–28°C and the Plateau is pleasant to walk in the morning.
-May through September is very hot — 35–40°C at Giza with direct sun and limited shade.
-The shoulder months of March–April and October–November balance good weather with manageable crowds.
+October through April is the comfortable window for Cairo, Luxor, and Aswan.
+Temperatures are 18–28°C, and the plateau and temple sites are pleasant to walk in the morning.
+May through September brings 35–40°C at Giza and Luxor, with direct sun and limited shade.
+The shoulder months of March–April and October–November balance good weather with manageable crowd levels.
+Sharm El Sheikh and the Red Sea are pleasant year-round.

 Dress code

-Mosques and churches require shoulders and knees to be covered — a light scarf worn on the shoulder handles both.
-The Giza Plateau has no dress requirement, but the sun is direct, and there is no shade; a hat and long sleeves are practical.
-One smart-casual outfit covers nicer restaurants and the Nile cruise if you add one.
+Mosques and Coptic churches require shoulders and knees to be covered — a light scarf worn on the shoulder handles both.
+The Giza Plateau and most temple sites have no formal dress requirement, but the sun is direct, and shade is minimal; a hat and long sleeves are practical.
+One smart-casual outfit covers nicer restaurants and a Nile dinner cruise if you add one.

 Visa